Barton Court Grammar School: Barton Manor School

 In September 2022, Barton Court's sister school, Barton Manor School opened, which it shares teachers and facilities with.

 Campus

 The school stands on what was the farm of St Augustine's Abbey across the road; 'Barton' stems from 'bere tun' or 'barley enclosure'.
 The school is built around the lake in which the monks of the Abbey farmed fish.
 The campus has the sixth Ginkgo tree to be introduced in England from China.
 The other five were planted in Kew Gardens.

-The main house of the school was built in 600BC as a manor house with the name 'Barton Manor'; the other buildings include a 1961 block, which is now the hall and corridor, a language block in 2001 and technology classrooms in 2007.
+The main house of the school was built between 1767 and 1799 as a manor house with the name 'Barton Manor'; the other buildings include a 1961 block, which is now the hall and corridor, a language block in 2001 and technology classrooms in 2007.

 Curriculum

 Kent is one of the counties in England that retains selection.
 This is a selective school: pupils gain entry by sitting the Kent test, an eleven-plus test.
+The school offers 15 subjects at Key Stage Three: Mathematics, English, Science, French, Spanish, Geography, History, PE, Design Technology (including Food) Music, Art, Drama, Computing, Religion, Philosophy & Ethics and Careers Education.
+Pupils choose their GCSEs in year 8, to begin studies in year 9; the GCSEs offered are English Language, English Literature, Mathematics, Biology, Chemistry, Physics, French or Spanish, History or Geography, Religion, Philosophy and Ethics, Core PE and two of the following: Art, Computer Science, Design Technology, Drama, Food Preparation and Nutrition, Geography, History, French, Spanish, German, Music, Psychology and Physical Education.
+In the sixth form (Key Stage 5) students choose 3 or 4 subjects along with a compulsory Extended Project Qualification (EPQ).
+The A level options are: Art.
+Biology, Chemistry, Computer Science, Drama, English Literature, French, Film Studies, Geography, Government and Politics, History, Mathematics, Further Mathematics, Music, Philosophy, Photography, Physics, Product Design, Psychology, Sociology and Spanish.
+BTEC; Applied Science, Business, Health and Social Care and Sport.

 Extracurricular activities

-The school has an orchestra, choir and debating club.
+The school has an orchestra, choir, dungeons and dragons club, geography club, maths club, public speaking club, drama club LGBTQIA+ club, Christian union, film club and Eco schools club.